-Kendrick is a forward looking school and grasps the opportunities that present themselves.
+Kendrick is a forward-looking school and grasps the opportunities that present themselves.
 A love of learning is at the heart of Kendrick with a strong emphasis on high quality teaching.
-The curriculum is organised to meet the needs of all students and is regularly reviewed.
-All staff are hardworking and dedicated to the school; teaching staff are specialists and experts in their field and are committed to achieving the best for their students.
-Girls are bright, enthusiastic and curious and have a love of learning.
+The curriculum is organised to meet the needs of all students and is reviewed regularly.
+All staff are hardworking and dedicated; students are bright, enthusiastic and curious.